Assess immediate safety

 - Is the parent currently a patient/consumer of a mental health service?

-- Do they have a treating doctor or psychiatrist?
+- Do they have a treating doctor (GP) or psychiatrist?

-- When was the last time they met with a mental health service?
+- When was the last time they met with a mental health service or their GP?

 Read the overview part in the practice kit Mental Health for further information and links on common mental health difficulties.

-The impact of the mental health issue on parenting
+The impact of the mental illness on parenting

 - When the parent is unwell, is the child well looked after?